artivis/artivis.github.io/content/en/post/2023/multipass_ros_blueprint.md

 ubuntu@humble-vm:~$
 ```

-And boom here we are!
+And boom, here we are!

 ```bash
 ubuntu@humble-vm:~$ lsb_release -a